-Please contact us to order Sysquake, which offers support for low-level file access, extensions (those provided by Calerga as well as those you will develop yourself in C), Sysquake Application Builder, an integrated development environment, a 840-pages PDF user manual, and more.
+Please contact us to order Sysquake Pro, which offers extensions (those provided by Calerga as well as those you will develop yourself in C), Sysquake Application Builder, and more.

-On Mac OS X, files are provided in a disk image (.dmg file) which can be opened with Disk Utility on Mac OS 10.3-10.4 or Disk Copy on Mac OS 10.2.
+On Mac OS X, files are provided in a disk image (.dmg file) which can be opened with Disk Utility.
 A double-click should be enough to mount it; then you can copy its contents to the Applications folder.

-On Windows, Sysquake is provided as a self-contained setup application Install_SQLE.exe.
+On Windows, Sysquake is provided as a self-contained setup application Install_SQ.exe.

 On Linux, files are .tar.gz archives.
 To uncompress them, type the following commands in a terminal, then read the readme file: